glm729/code-examples/README.md

 Assistant at the Centre for Comparative Genomics.
-I completed CSC2410 Computational Thinking with Python at the University of Southern Queensland, via online study, in the second semester of 2019, which was mostly based upon Downey's *Modelling and Simulation with Python*.
+I completed CSC2410 Computational Thinking with Python at the University of Southern Queensland, via online study, in the second semester of 2019, which was mostly based upon Downey's *Modeling and Simulation in Python*.
 Automated testing of the Rare Disease Registry Framework primarily uses the Python packages Aloe and Selenium.
 I have written scripts for automation of the Patient Reported Outcomes (PROMS) surveys, which were modified to accept input data via CSV as requested by Lee